Lake Pontchartrain is located in Southeastern Louisiana, north of New Orleans.

 Throughout the Lakeview neighborhood, various cuisines can be found at local eateries.
 Near-by Harrison Avenue is lined with restaurants and bars that offer everything from donuts and ice cream to tacos and pizza.
 But a trip on the lake usually calls for seafood, and there are several restaurants just steps from the water that specialize in just that.

 The popular Felix’s is known for its oyster bar.
 Landry’s Seafood offers lake views, both inside the dining room and out on the terrace.
 The Blue Crab is known for its frozen drinks and seafood specials, like oyster happy hour and crawfish boils.
 If seafood isn’t your preference, Ming’s offers classic Chinese street food and Sala has great Italian dishes.
-Russel’s Marina Grill offers a little bit of everything from breakfast to dinner.
+Russell’s Marina Grill offers a little bit of everything from breakfast to dinner.

 Picnicking along the lake is a great outing as well.
 Soak up the sun or watch it set with wine or sno-ball in hand.
 NOLA Snow and Robert’s Fresh Market are nearby for to-go options.